YuvalBernard/Z-spectra-fitting-app/README.md

     * Numerical for the solution via matrix exponentiation, without approximations.
 5. Choose a fitting method:
     * Bayesian, Markov chain Monte Carlo (MCMC) --- via the NUTS algorithm
-    * Bayesian, ADVI -- Stochastica Variational Inference
+    * Bayesian, SVI -- Stochastica Variational Inference
-    * NLS --- Nonlinear least squares --- Levenberg–Marquardt algorithm
+    * NLS --- Nonlinear least squares --- Levenberg–Marquardt algorithm (default) or others of choice, described on the [lmfit](https://lmfit.github.io/lmfit-py/fitting.html) page
 6. Each fitting method has a default configuration.
 You may change the parameters to your liking.
 Refer to [Numpyro documentation](https://num.pyro.ai/en/stable/) for additional information.
 7. Once the fitting procedure is finished, you may save the results in a directory of choice.
 Depending on the fitting method, you may find:
     * Bayesian, MCMC